Former Memphis officers charged in Tyre Nichols' death assaulted another Black motorist days before, lawsuit claims

 Internal disciplinary documents obtained by CBS News reveal more about the officers' encounter with Nichols.

-Demetrius Haley, who can be heard shouting that Nichols tried to grab one of the officers' guns in video of the arrest, shared a photograph he took of Nichols.
-29-year-old Nichols lay slumped on the ground, according to the documents.
+Demetrius Haley, who can be heard shouting that Nichols tried to grab one of the officers' guns in video of the arrest, shared a photograph he took of Nichols as the 29-year-old lay slumped on the ground, according to the documents.

 Justin Smith and Tadarrius Bean are accused of punching Nichols several times and holding his arms while other officers assaulted him, according to the documents.